LuisC2802/rbx1/README.md

 sudo apt-get install python-rosinstall
 ```
 # Topics identification
-First, in a terminal, you should run the ROS environmetn with:
+First, in a terminal, you should run the ROS environment with:
 ```
 roscore
 ```